osamashehta/Bookmark-CRUD-Operation/README.md

 # Bookmark CRUD Operation

-A simple and efficient Bookmark Manager built using JavaScript, HTML, and CSS.
+A simple and efficient Bookmark Manager built using **JavaScript**, **HTML**, and **CSS**.
 This project allows users to add, view, edit, and delete bookmarks for quick access to their favorite websites.
 It also includes an **Archive page** where users can permanently delete bookmarks or restore them.

 ## Features